-#CuivreCares is a program in which CREC employees volunteer their time and talents to assist those in need. #Cuivrecares participates in various service projects around the communities we serve throughout the year, such as Habitat for Humanity, Emmaus Homes and Troy Story 2, in which employees helped with preparations for the weeklong mission when 450 teenagers from across the country came to Troy to complete various home improvement projects.
+Cuivre Cares is a program in which CREC employees volunteer their time and talents to assist those in need.
+Cuivre Cares participates in various service projects around the communities we serve throughout the year, such as volunteering with the Salvation Army Bell Ringing, Habitat for Humanity, TREE-House Equine Therapy, raising money for Veterans Coffee Talk, St. Louis Society for the Blind, Five Acres Animal Shelter, hosting blood drives, plus much more.